-As of December 31, 2023, we had 43 employees at our headquarters in Sterling, Colorado and at our other branch locations.
+As of December 31, 2024, we had 43 employees at our headquarters in Sterling, Colorado and at our other branch locations.
 Our employees have an established foundation and working knowledge of agriculture and the Farm Credit System.
-Our workforce is approximately 46.5 percent male, 53.5 percent female, and no minorities.
+Our workforce is approximately 46.5 percent male and 53.5 percent female, with minorities representing approximately 4.7 percent of our associates.